PaaulCB/RPSLS-Game/README.md

   (Commit **8bb3ba9**)

 - Hover styles didn't work as intetnded on smaller screens.
 I fixed it by moving the hover styles to medium and larger screens, and adding the hover styles with a onclick event on the buttons for smaller screens.
 (Commit **a805c9d**)
+- The Favicon didn't work on the deployed version.
+The problem was that a genereted the favicon with a incorrect path.
+I fixed it by genereting again the favicon with the correct path.
+(Commit **eef6e93**)

 ### Unfixed Bugs